EANorwayService/EA-Groups-CRM/README.md

 If there are multiple crm-versions in the destination folder now be sure to keep the newest one and remove all other version, the code will not work on these.

+### step 6: Move Key Spreadsheet to a secure location
+If your system uses code names and you don't want everyone to have access to candidates real name you can move the key spreadsheet to a more secure location.
+Only people with access to this sheet can run the function "add candidates".
+Everyone who has access to the actual code can also access data from the Key spreadsheet.

 # Use the CRM system <a name="useCRM"></a>

 ### Add candidates